 “I’m perfectly fulfilling the criteria to enter this party which is wearing an “UGLY Christmas sweater.”
 You on the other hand,” he gave a pensive look to Macy’s pastel penguin.
 “You’re just cute.”
 He grinned at her, a challenge sparkling in his eye.

 “What did you call me?”
 Macy said very calmly and slowly.
 I shook my head, starting to understand why Kim always threw a figurative bucket of cold water on this two.
 Things had the tendency to spiral out of hand very quickly.

 Speaking of Kim, where was she?
 Where was everyone else?
 I couldn’t believe we arrived first, with Macy who was the Queen of Arriving “Elegantly Late.”
 (Preceded only by her dear brother, Marcel, the Emperor of Arriving Too Late.
 Or Not At All.)

 “You should know that with my refined, dark aesthetic this little creature is one of the ugliest things in the world…” Macy was explaining with wide gestures.

 “I’ll go and say hello to Excel!”
 I interjected and hurried down the corridor in search of better company.
-I found Excel in the storage room, munching on one Tommy’s expensive looking ties, sitting a ring of untouched chew toys.
+I found Excel in the storage room, munching on one Tommy’s expensive ties, sitting in a ring of untouched chew toys.

-By the time I succeeded Macy and Tommy had moved on to the living room and their fervent debate on the concept of “ugly” seemed to have calmed down, so I ventured out from my hiding place.
+By the time I succeeded, Macy and Tommy had moved on to the living room and their fervent debate on the concept of “ugly” seemed to have calmed down, so I ventured out from my hiding place.